 The Council regularly meets with other planning authorities in Cumbria and this is an opportunity to share experiences and resources via joint working.
-Historically the Council has undertaken or commissioned a number of evidence base reports with Allerdale Borough Council to properly reflect the west Cumbria sub-region.
-We will continue to do so wherever possible and have recently commissioned an update to the Strategic Flood Risk Assessment with Allerdale Borough Council, South Lakeland District Council and the Lake District National Park Authority.
+Historically the Council has undertaken or commissioned a number of evidence base reports with Allerdale Borough Council to properly reflect the west Cumbria sub-region6.